-One final consideration: If you are experiencing financial hardship that is making it difficult for you to pay down your credit card balance, you can make a request to be considered for a credit card relief program.
+One final consideration: If you are experiencing financial hardship that is making it difficult for you to pay down your credit card balance, you can make a request to be considered for a credit card forbearance program.
 Some of these hardship programs offer reduced interest rates, while others allow you to defer your payments for a certain period of time.

 Should you cancel your credit card when the 0% intro APR ends?